 The residents of Elie, Scotland—a quiet, seaside village 13 miles south of St. Andrews—are well accustomed to seeing golfers descend on their town to play the iconic links course there.
-But the group of men who clambered off a coach last February with golf travel bags in tow hadn’t come to Elie on a golf holiday.
+But the group of men who clambered off a coach in February 2019 with golf travel bags in tow hadn’t come to Elie on a golf holiday.
 These men were on a very different mission: to see if training for a month to be professional caddies could help them calm the storms raging inside their minds—storms that had followed them home from the battlefield.

 Six veterans stepped off that bus—three from the UK, two from Canada, and one from the U.S. Each had been recommended for this first Caddie School for Soldiers by veteran support groups in their home countries.
 Each hoped that he’d find peace on the frost-covered links of Scotland, and find purpose in the process of exploring a new career.